The Tool Shed Blog

 • Interviews: I said before that interviews are not easy, and surveys are better for general visitors.
 Interviews are often a method used for actual and current customers; you can find people to interview on social media, LinkedIn introductions based on your persona, an existing customer, and cold calls to your audience.
 Although this last one seems risky, you have nothing to lose if you get an opportunity to find someone willing to talk to you.

-It helps quantify a structured and statistically educated decision and the course actions to benefit your audience.
+This process helps quantify a structured and statistically educated decision, and the course of actions to benefit your audience.
+It aids in refining marketing strategies and making necessary tweaks that bring tangible results:

-"Goals measure how well your site or app fulfills your target audience objectives.
-A goal represents a completed activity, called a conversion, that contributes to the success of your business.
+"Goals measure how well your site's homepages or app fulfills your target audience's objectives.
+Considering the location and personalization preferences of your audience is important.
+A goal represents a completed activity like newsletter signups, called a conversion, which contributes to the success of your business.
+Each goal submission is an investment in the success of your business.

 Defining goals is a fundamental component of any digital analytics measurement plan.
-Having clear establishment goals allows Analytics to provide you with critical information, such as the number of conversions and the conversion rate for your site or app.
-Without this information, it's almost impossible to evaluate the effectiveness of your online business and marketing funnel.”
+Having clear, established goals allows analytics experts to provide you with critical information, such as the number of conversions and the conversion rate for your site or app.
+Without this information, it's almost impossible to evaluate the effectiveness of your online business and marketing funnel.
+Many businesses use saas platforms like Google Analytics for this purpose.”
 (Source: Google Analytics)

 3. Competitive Analysis

-You are not alone in this world; around 10k (less or more) businesses provide the same service or product you offer.
+Know that you're not alone in this world; around 10k (less or more) businesses provide the same service or product you offer.
+These businesses are constantly learning from each other and adjusting their strategies based on competitors' success and failures.

-Understanding how your competitors differentiate from you is the key to increasing your conversions and becoming a crucial part of any funnel.
+Understanding how your competitors differentiate from you is a cornerstone strategy for increasing your conversions and becoming a crucial part of any funnel.
+This difference could very well be the missing ingredient that could propel your business to new heights.

 1. Who are my competitors?